 .Before I discuss dietary carbohydrates, I want to get something out on the table first.
 Despite what has been written by otherwise well-meaning individuals, activities such as weight training can ONLY be fueled by muscle glycogen (carbohydrate stored within the muscle).

-No amount of adaptation can shift the body to using fat for fuel during weight training (unless your sets last more than about 3 minutes).
+No amount of adaptation can shift the body to using fat for fuel during weight training (unless your sets last more than about 3 minutes at which point you’re not really doing weight training anymore).
 The implication of this is that glucose is an absolute requirement to sustain weight training performance.
 And the primary source of glucose in the diet is going to be dietary carbohydrate (I’d note that protein can be converted to glucose in the liver as well).

 Carbohydrates are surrounded by controversy in the world of sports nutrition for lifters (and in the general public).
 Well meaning dietitians give the same carb recommendations to lifters as they do for endurance athletes.
 Others argue that there is no such thing as an essential carbohydrate (true) and prefer to use ludicrous protein intakes to produce glucose.